jmcvetta/cspace/README.md

 ## Disclaimers

-I did not write CSpace; do not use it; do not have any insight into its original authorship or purposes; have not reaviewed the code in any meaninful way; cannot help you with bugs/support/etc; and do not assert the truth or falsehood of the CSpace privacy claims.
+I did not write CSpace; do not use it; do not have any insight into its original authorship or purposes; have not reviewed the code in any meaninful way; cannot help you with bugs/support/etc; and do not assert the truth or falsehood of the CSpace privacy claims.